ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 **Move animations** are the displayed visual (and audio) effects when a battler uses a move.
 Move animations are executed by *move animation scripts* that call and manipulate various components such as particle emitters, sprite translations, background effects, and sound effects.

-There are four main types of components utilized by move animation scripts:
+There are four main types of components utilised by move animation scripts:
 1. **Animation Particle Systems** - files containing the literal visual elements ("particle emitters").
 2. **Battle sprite translations and movements** - where a battler's sprite is rotated, scaled or translated (moved).
 3. **Backgrounds** - where the current background is replaced with a unique colour or design.